Get all the latest data for Can Tho

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Vietnam Land Law 2024 It's the governing law for land-use rights and the certificate framework.
-We used it to explain why foreigners cannot own land outright.
-We triangulated with Big-4 summaries to avoid translation ambiguity.
+Vietnam Land Law 2024 It is the main law for land-use rights in Vietnam.
+We used it to explain why foreigners do not own land outright.
+We also used it for land-use-purpose checks.